-The SENDCo will take the lead responsibility for overseeing the SEND policy.
+The Learning Support Co-ordinator (SENDCo) will take the lead responsibility for overseeing the SEND policy.
 This involves meeting with pupils and parents; administering assessments; co-ordinating provision and maintaining records.
-The SENDCo gives advice to colleagues and works closely with the Lead First Aider, English as an Additional Language (EAL) Co-ordinator, as well as the Inclusion Co-ordinator and Inclusion staff team.
-The SENDCo contributes to staff training, manages the learning support staff and consults specialist external agencies for e.g. The Educational Psychology Service, Pupil and School Support, Specialist Support Service, Communication and Autism Team, Speech and Language Therapy, Health and Social Services.
+The Learning Support Co-ordinator gives advice to colleagues and works closely with the Medical Officer, English as an Additional Language (EAL) Co-ordinator, as well as the Inclusion manager and Inclusion staff team.
+The Learning Support Co-ordinator contributes to staff training, manages the learning support staff and consults specialist external agencies for e.g. The Educational Psychology Service, Pupil and School Support, Specialist Support Service, Communication and Autism Team, Speech and Language Therapy, Health and Social Services.

-Pupil coaches and teachers refer to the Pupil Passports and Learning Plans when supporting pupils with SEN in class, small groups or individually.
-Pupil coaches are deployed in lessons based on pupil needs and assessment data (e.g. priority given to those with SSPPs and EHCPs, pupils who are requiring additional support, those who are significantly underachieving).
+Pupil coaches (3 and a number of casual pupil coaches) and teachers refer to the Pupil Passports when supporting pupils with SEN in class, small groups or individually.
+They note any specific observations on a pupil's progress and inform subject teachers and Learning Support Co-ordinator.
+Pupil coaches are assigned to classes with priority given to (e.g. numbers of SEND pupils who require additional support in lessons, those who are significantly underachieving).
 The pupil coaches attend whole school training, other relevant training (e.g. from outside agencies to support pupils with specific needs) and parent's evenings where appropriate.
 Some pupil coaches also run targeted interventions, before school, after school, and during the school day, in small groups or 1:1 for identified pupils to support academic and personal development in relation to pupils' individual needs.
-School has invested in a range of specialist materials to meet the needs of pupils with SEND.

-Access arrangements will be made for pupils as required; they will be requested for all internal and external examinations, for pupils with additional needs who meet the criteria.
+Access arrangements will be made for students as required; they will be requested for all internal and external examinations, for pupils with additional needs who meet the criteria.
 Pupils will be identified from subject staff and assessed at points in years 9, 10 & 11.